 Getting started with zero-based budgeting might seem intimidating, but it’s straightforward.
 Here’s a step-by-step approach:

-- 2. List Your Expenses: Write down all $1 expenses, including rent/mortgage, utilities, groceries, transportation, insurance, savings, and discretionary spending.
+- 2. List Your Expenses: Write down all monthly expenses, including rent/mortgage, utilities, groceries, transportation, insurance, savings, and discretionary spending.

 - 3. Assign Every Dollar: Allocate your income to each expense category.
 If you have $3,000 in income, your budget categories should add up to $3,000.